MB-205: Introduction to CRISPR-Cas9 Genome Editing - Design to Analysis (4 days)

 Who Should Attend?

-However, it is an intermediate-level course with regard to laboratory skills and assumes that attendees will have prior experience in basic molecular biology laboratory techniques, including PCR, and basic mammalian cell culturing techniques.
+This is an intermediate-level laboratory skills course.
+Although it is an introduction to CRISPR-Cas9 and does not require any background knowledge of genome editing mechanisms or the CRISPR workflow, it is designed for life science professionals who have prior experience in basic molecular biology laboratory techniques, including PCR, and basic mammalian cell culturing techniques.

 You will receive a detailed course guide containing all lecture materials, laboratory protocols, troubleshooting tips and more to help you get started right away when you return to your lab.

-Registrations are limited to 8 attendees per class to ensure a rich educational experience.
+Registrations are limited to 6 to 8 attendees per class to ensure low student-instructor ratios and a rich educational experience.

 Tuition includes all course materials, laboratory reagents, and consumables.
 Light breakfast, snacks and lunch are also provided each day.
 Travel, accommodation, and other incidental expenses relating to the training are the responsibility of the attendee.